 The new rules were introduced in January 2013 and apply to all streets, highways and freeways throughout the state.
 The guidelines are intended to bring clarity and increased safety to the practice, which was previously tolerated but not officially regulated.
 Traffic in California is notoriously congested, and many motorcycle riders own bikes solely so they can lane-split on their way to work, often shaving 30 minutes to an hour off their commute.

-The California Highway Patrol outlined five basic rules, along with four “R’s” and additional disclaimers, in the new guidelines, which can be found here.
+The California Highway Patrol outlined five basic rules, along with four “R’s” and additional disclaimers, in the new guidelines.
 The four R’s, or “Be-Attitudes” for lane splitting are: be reasonable, be respectful, be responsible, and be aware of all roadway and traffic conditions.
 This last R is particularly important for motorcyclists, especially those traveling on unfamiliar roads.

 While other vehicles are not required to actively make space for motorcyclists to lane-split, it is illegal for drivers to intentionally block a motorcyclist or open a vehicle door to impede the rider.
 These actions can cause great harm and even death in riders.
 Motorcyclists are not permitted to lane split at toll booths, if traffic is moving fast or unpredictably, during dangerous road conditions, around curves, between wide vehicles, and if it is unclear if the bike will fit.